scarborough-courtney/ohimanual/content/formatting_data.md

 **1. Calculate the slope for each region**

 The first step is to calculate the slope of the line that is fitted through the available data points.
-This can be done in excel using the **SLOPE(known_y's,known_x's)** function as highlighted in the figure below.
+This can be done in Excel using the **SLOPE(known_y's,known_x's)** function as highlighted in the figure below.
 In this case, the x-axis is *years* (2005, 2006, etc...), the y-axis is *count*, and the Excel function automatically plots and fits a line through the known values (177.14 in 2005, 212.99 in 2008, and 228.81 in 2009), and subsequently calculates the slope (12.69).

 ![](./fig/filling_temporal_gaps_slope.png)

 **2. Calculate the y-intercept for each region**

 The next step is to calculate the intercept of the line that is fitted through the available data points.
-This can be done in excel similarly as for the slope calculation, using the the **INTERCEPT(known_y's,known_x's)** function that calculates the y-intercept (-25273.89) of the fitted line.
+This can be done in Excel similarly as for the slope calculation, using the the **INTERCEPT(known_y's,known_x's)** function that calculates the y-intercept (-25273.89) of the fitted line.

 ![](./fig/filling_temporal_gaps_intercept.png)